To my fellow Scots

 Scotland is a divided country in a divided Kingdom.
 The referendums of the 2010’s have created a legacy of bitterness and a politics that is stuck repeating the same tired arguments and slogans

 We are still known the world over for our sense of fairness, our ingenuity, and our pride in Scotland’s role in the world.
-But at home we are all having to deal with rising economic insecurity in what feels too often like a rigged system, and NHS and public services struggling under huge pressures, and a breakdown of trust in our current political system as a route to solving these problems.
+But at home we are all having to deal with rising economic insecurity in what feels too often like a rigged system, our NHS and public services struggling under huge pressures, and a breakdown of trust in our current political system as a route to solving these problems.

 Scotland therefore desperately wants both change and settlement – a vision of a better society that can rise to the challenges of the 2020s, and one that an overwhelming majority of people in Scotland can feel a part of no matter what their national identity.